ekarpp/lumo/README.md

 * Multiple importance sampling from VNDF for GGX
 * Disney diffuse BRDF with energy normalization used in Frostbite
 * Vertex and normal parsing from .OBJ files
-* kd-tree that handles meshes containing up to 5 million triangles with reasonable render times
+* Stratified sampling
-* Tone mapping
+* kd-tree with SAH
 * Perlin noise generator

 ### Usage